tylerbessire/remix-renaissance-forge/README.md

 ```

 That's it! 🚀 This single command will:
+- ✅ Clean up any processes using ports 8000-8080.
 - ✅ Start 4 Python API servers for analysis, processing, scoring, and orchestration.
 - ✅ Create 4 consistent tunnel URLs with `localtunnel`.
 - ✅ Start the Vite dev server for the frontend.